-2.8.
+- 2.8.
 Faculty Qualifications

 Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)

-2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or possess qualifications judged acceptable to the Review Committee.
-(Core)
+(Core) - 2.9.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Obstetrics and Gynecology, or the American Osteopathic Board of Obstetrics and Gynecology, or possess qualifications judged acceptable to the Review Committee.
+(Core) - 2.9.a.

-- 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-Other qualifications that are acceptable to the Review Committee include certification in critical care medicine or its affiliated subspecialties by a member board of the ABMS or a certifying board of the AOA.
+In addition to the faculty in reproductive endocrinology and infertility, there must be faculty members in the following specialty areas who participate in the care of patients, have mutually complementary and continuing interaction with the fellows, and are involved in the education of the fellows:

+- 2.9.b.1. genetics; (Core)

+- 2.9.b.2. male infertility; (Core)

+- 2.9.b.3. medical endocrinology; and, (Core)

+- 2.9.b.4. pediatric endocrinology.
 (Core)